REHA 1003 Introduction to Podiatry

-Description The broad aim of this unit is to introduce the work of podiatrists in health care and explain the important role of podiatric services in the community.
-Students will develop basic skills in dealing with professional, legislative and health issues.
-The focus will primarily be on areas designed to prepare students for incorporating the clinical standards for infection control and general clinical assessment skills in preparation for competent and safe practice in clinical units.
+Description The broad aim of this subject is to introduce the work of podiatrists in health care and explain the important role of podiatric services in the community.
+Students will gain knowledge of professional and legislative requirements and develop skills in clinical and reflective practice.
+The focus will primarily be on areas designed to prepare students for incorporating the clinical standards for infection control and general clinical assessment skills in preparation for competent and culturally safe practice in clinical subjects.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp